swiftlang/swift-evolution/proposals/nnnn-span-of-one.md

 ## ABI compatibility

-The functions in this proposal will be implemented in such a manner as to avoid creating additional ABI.
+The initializers in this proposal will be implemented in such a manner as to avoid creating additional ABI.

-These functions require the existence of `Span`, and have a minimum deployment target on Darwin-based platforms, where the Swift standard library is distributed with the operating system.
+These additions require the existence of `Span`, and have a minimum deployment target on Darwin-based platforms, where the Swift standard library is distributed with the operating system.

 ## Implications on adoption